Albert Brewer: House of Representatives

 In 1953, Brewer chaired the "Young Democrats" chapter for Alabama's 8th congressional district.
 In 1954, the incumbent legislator serving Morgan County in the Alabama House of Representatives announced his retirement.
 Local community leaders recruited Brewer to run.
 He won the Democratic primary and, facing no opposition in the general election, was seated the following year.
 He was reelected in 1958 and 1962.

-With the support of Governor-elect George Wallace, he was elected Speaker at the opening of the 1963 legislative session on January 8 without opposition.
+With the support of Governor-elect George Wallace, he was elected State House speaker at the opening of the 1963 legislative session on January 8 without opposition.
 The speakership also made him ex officio chairman of the House Rules Committee.
 Under Brewer's leadership, the House was generally supportive of Wallace's goals.
 During the session, a bill to increase education spending, coupled with new tax increases, was introduced and passed through the legislature.
 Brewer, wary of Wallace's campaign promises to block tax increases, met with the governor to ask when he would veto the bill and send it back to the legislature.
 Wallace stated that he did not intend to veto the bill to preserve his campaign pledge, instead saying that he would "just yell nigger" to avoid scrutiny.
 After this, Brewer began to have doubts about Wallace's merits.

 In 1964, Brewer and the future U.S. Senator James B. Allen, then the lieutenant governor, were among the unpledged presidential electors on the Alabama ballot.
-They lost to the Republican slate committed to Barry M. Goldwater.
-No electors pledged to U.S. President Lyndon B. Johnson were permitted on the Alabama ballot.
+They lost to the Republican slate committed to Barry Goldwater.
+No electors pledged to President Lyndon B. Johnson were permitted on the Alabama ballot.
 While national Democrats balked over Johnson's exclusion, most supported the unpledged slate, which competed directly with the Republican electors.
 As The Tuscaloosa News explained, loyalist electors would have offered a clearer choice to voters than did the unpledged slate.

 Lieutenant governor

-In 1966 Brewer considered running for the office of governor, as incumbent Governor George Wallace was constitutionally restricted from seeking another term.
-The governor's wife, Lurleen Wallace, entered the race and Brewer, convinced a gubernatorial candidacy would be futile, decided to run for the office of lieutenant governor of Alabama.
+In 1966 Brewer considered running for the office of governor, as incumbent governor George Wallace was constitutionally restricted from seeking another term.
+The governor's wife, Lurleen Wallace, entered the race and Brewer, convinced a gubernatorial candidacy would be futile, decided to run for the office of lieutenant governor.
 With a coalition of Wallace supporters, organized labor, and urbanites, he overwhelmingly defeated his opponent in the Democratic primary and faced no opposition in the general election.
 He was sworn in on January 16, 1967.
 Lurleen Wallace also won and was inaugurated that month.
 As lieutenant governor, he convinced the legislature to create an Education Study Commission.

 In early July 1967 Lurleen Wallace traveled to Texas for cancer treatment.
 State law stipulated that if the governor was out of state for 21 days, the lieutenant governor officially assumed their responsibilities as acting governor.
 This went into effect at the beginning of July 24, and Brewer served as acting governor for about 15 hours, meeting with some state officials, signing extradition papers, and appointing 25 honorary colonels, before Wallace was flown back to Alabama.